raj-rao-rr/Variance-Risk-Premia/README.md

     ```

 ## 5	Possible Extensions
-* Work on automatically downloading Bloomberg data for specific tickers (e.g. USSV0110 Curncy = ATM Swaption 1y10y implied volatility)
+* Work on automatically downloading Bloomberg data for specific tickers
 * Try to automate EFFR data pulls from FRED on Matlab

 ## 6	Contributors